 You’re not the only one who should be singing your praises.
 That's why we require one academic report from an academic advisor or professor or one letter of recommendation from an employer to help us learn more about you as a student.
 We’re looking for individuals who are responsible, independent, self-aware, and active participants in their education.

 Performance on Standardized Tests

 SAT and/or ACT scores are required if a student has completed fewer than 24 semester hours of college-level credit.

-Please note.
-We encourage you to submit your transfer application and supporting documents at your earliest convenience.
-The admission committee releases decisions on a rolling basis 2-4 weeks after completion.
+Please note: We encourage you to submit your transfer application and supporting documents at your earliest convenience.
+The admissions committee releases decisions on a rolling basis approximately four weeks after completion.